quadrismegistus/prosodic/README.md

 The data above were produced when the meter was defined as the following constraints and weights: *strength.s=>-u/3 strength.w=>-p/3 stress.s=>-u/2 stress.w=>-p/2 footmin-none/1 footmin-no-s-unless-preceded-by-ww/10 posthoc-no-final-ww/1 posthoc-standardize-weakpos/1*.
 These constraints will be discussd below.

+## Installation

+### Quick start

+To install PROSODIC, it's best to pull the github repository here.
+To do that, type this into the terminal:

+	git clone git@github.com:quadrismegistus/prosodic.git

+You can also [download the repository as a zip file](https://github.com/quadrismegistus/prosodic/archive/master.zip), and unzip it.
+Either method will create a directory called "prosodic."
+Enter that folder in the terminal, and boot up prosodic by typing:

+	python prosodic.py

+Instructions on how to use PROSODIC in interactive mode are below.

+### Dependencies

+#### Text to speech engine for parsing unknown English words

+In order to parse unknown English words, you will need to install an open-source Text-to-Speech engine: either [espeak](http://espeak.sourceforge.net/download.html) (recommended), or [OpenMary](http://mary.dfki.de/download/index.html) [select "Run time package"].
+If using OpenMary, you will need to start a server process before running PROSODIC.
+To do that, unzip the *marytts-5.x.zip* file you downloaded, then run these commands in your terminal:

+	cd marytts-5.x
+	./bin/marytts-server.sh

+If espeak, no further setup is necessary.
+Update which option you select in *config.txt*.
+PROSODIC defaults to using espeak.

+#### Python module dependencies

+??

+## How it works

-## Overview of the IPA transcription process
+### Overview of the IPA transcription process

 PROSODIC first encounters a piece of English or Finnish text.
 It tokenizes that text according to a user-defined tokenizer, set under the option "tokenizer" in *config.txt*, defaulting to splitting lines into words by whitespace and hyphens.
 In Finnish text, a pure-Python implementation of Finnish IPA-transcription and syllabification is provided, built by Josh Falk.
 In English, the process is more complicated.

- A. Prosodic annotates a given word in a language it recognizes by interpreting that word as a hierarchical organization of its phonological properties.
+Prosodic annotates a given word in a language it recognizes by interpreting that word as a hierarchical organization of its phonological properties: a word contains syllables; which contain onsets, nuclei, and coda; which themselves contain phonemes.

-	i.
-These properties include:
-		- Word				# the word
-		- Syllable			# the syllable with respect to the word in which it exists (ie, with stress information)
-		- SyllableBody		# the syllable, without respect to the word in which it exists (ie, Onset+Rime)
-		- Onset				# the syllable onset
-		- Rime				# the syllable rime
-		- Nucleus			# the syllable nucleus
-		- Coda				# the syllable coda
-		- Phoneme(s)		# the phonemes referenced by Onsets, Nuclei, and Codae

-	ii.
 For instance, the English word "love" is interpreted:

 	| (W1) <Word>	love	<'l ah v>
 	|     [numSyll=1]
 	|
 	|-----| (W1.S1) <Syllable>
 	      |     [prom.stress=1.0]
 	      |
 	      |-----| (W1.S1.SB1) <SyllableBody>
 	            |     [shape=CVC]
 	            |     [+prom.weight]
 	            |
 	            |-----| (W1.S1.SB1.O1) <Onset>
 	                  |
 	                  |-----| (W1.S1.SB1.O1.P1) <Phoneme>          [l]
 	            |
 	            |-----| (W1.S1.SB1.R2) <Rime>
 	                  |
 	                  |-----| (W1.S1.SB1.R2.N1) <Nucleus>
 	                        |
 	                        |-----| (W1.S1.SB1.R2.N1.P1) <Phoneme> [ʌ]
 	                  |
 	                  |-----| (W1.S1.SB1.R2.C2) <Coda>
 	                        |
 	                        |-----| (W1.S1.SB1.R2.C2.P1) <Phoneme> [v]

- B. We find two main virtues to this object-oriented approach:

-	i.
-Since each object (eg. Word, Syllable, SyllableBody...) is defined by the sum of its features -- or, conversely, has only those features which define it -- sophisticated queries become possible on the linguistic structures in their interrelationships.
+Due to this hierarchical organization, sophisticated queries become possible on the linguistic structures in their interrelationships.
 In other words, since the hierarchy defines basic "child-of" or "contained-in" relationships between linguistic structures, it is possible to query for, say, "all onsets *with* at least one voiced consonant *in* stressed syllables."
-(For more details on the query language, see #?).
+(For more details on the included query language, see below).

-	ii.
-A more technical benefit is memory-conservation: since each level of the hierarchy is represented by an independent 'object' in the program's memory, Prosodic can 'recycle' all future references to the same linguistic object.
-For instance, the word "beloved" would not recreate the Syllable ['l ah v] and all its children, but simply attach a 'reference' to the already-created ['l ah v] in the computer's memory.
-Given the finitude of the phonological properties in any language, this approach accelerates the annotation of a given text, as that text is ultimately bound to reuse words, syllables, onsets, etc.

-[2.
-OVERVIEW: METRICAL PARSING]
- A.  When annotating a text, Prosodic not only builds objects at the level of the word and below, but also groups words into lines, lines into "stanzas", stanzas into texts, and (potentially) texts into corpora.
-These further groupings are not necessarily relevant to Prosodic's first main function of linguistic annotation; however, they do come into play in the program's second main function of metrical parsing, as it is the Line which is passed to the metrical parser.
+### Overview of metrical parser

- B. Metrical parsing is performed in the spirit of Optimality Theory: given user-specified constraints, along with a parameter specifying the maximum number of syllables allowed in strong/weak metrical positions, all non-harmonically-bounded scansions of the line are generated, and ranked in terms of their weighted violation scores.
+Metrical parsing is performed in the spirit of Optimality Theory: given user-specified constraints, along with a parameter specifying the maximum number of syllables allowed in strong/weak metrical positions, all non-harmonically-bounded scansions of the line are generated, and ranked in terms of their weighted violation scores.
 	- note: These and all other user-specified configurations occur in the file "config.txt" in the main prosodic directory.
 See that file or instructions, or #5 below for more details.

- C. Included constraints:
+Included constraints:
 	- Prosodic includes built-in support for 13 constraints, all of which we have taken from {"A Parametric Theory of Poetic Meter", Kiparsky & Hanson, Language, 1996}: foot-min			# a metrical position may not contain *more than* a minimal foot (ie, weight-wise, allowed positions are H, L, LL, or LH)

 	strength.s=>-u		# a *strong* metrical position may not contain *any* "weak" syllables, or "troughs" (ie, the monosyllable rule, strong version 1) strength.w=>-p		# a *weak* metrical position may not contain *any* "strong" syllables, or "peaks" (ie, the monosyllable rule, strong version 2) strength.s=>p		# a *strong* metrical position must contain *at least one* syllable which is *prominent* in terms of *strength* (ie, the monosyllable rule, weak version 1) strength.w=>u		# a *weak* metrical position must contain *at least one* syllable which is *unprominent* in terms of *strength* (ie, the monosyllable rule, weak version 2)

 	stress.s=>-u		# a *strong* metrical position may not contain *any* unstressed syllables stress.w=>-p		# a *weak* metrical position may not contain *any* stressed syllables stress.s=>p			# a *strong* position must contain *at least one* stressed syllable stress.w=>u			# a *weak* position must contain *at least one* unstressed syllable

 	#weight.s=>-u		# a *strong* metrical position may not contain *any* light syllables
 	#weight.w=>-p		# a *weak* metrical position may not contain *any* heavy syllables
 	weight.s=>p			# a *strong* metrical position must contain *at least one* heavy syllable weight.w=>u			# a *weak* metrical position must contain *at least one* light syllable

- D. <A technical aside on the engine behind parsing: Josh?>

-[3.
-HOWTO: RUN PROSODIC]
+## How to run prosodic

  A. There are three possible ways to initiate prosodic:
 	i.
 With no arguments:
 		- [enter:] 	python [path_to_prosodic]/prosodic.py